Nassau County Spousal Support Lawyer

 Divorce is never easy and acrimonious divorces are especially painful.
 Because divorce agreements are so emotionally heightened, it’s a good idea to have an experienced attorney on your side, fighting for your rights.
 If you are seeking spousal support or have questions about your divorce proceedings, you should call our spousal support attorney in Nassau County.
 We have been practicing family law since 1988 and our team of dedicated professionals is standing by to answer all of your questions.

-Schedule an appointment with our attorney in Nassau County by calling (516) 252-0223.
+Schedule an appointment with our Nassau County alimony attorney by calling (516) 252-0223.

-Spousal support, sometimes referred to as “alimony” or “spousal maintenance”, is typically the court-mandated financial maintenance one spouse receives in a divorce settlement.
+Spousal support, sometimes referred to as “alimony” or “spousal maintenance,” is typically the court-mandated financial maintenance one spouse receives in a divorce settlement.
 When a divorce case goes before the Supreme Court, it is the court that decides spousal support as part of their judgment.
 In New York State, spousal support can be mandated in Family Court, but when the divorce goes before the Supreme Court, that earlier mandate ends, and a new judgment is made by the Supreme Court.

 When determining spousal support, the courts may consider: